Sulfuric acid: Polarity and conductivity

 The corresponding equilibrium constant for water, K_{w} is 10^{−14}, a factor of 10^{10} (10 billion) smaller.

-In spite of the viscosity of the acid, the effective conductivities of the H3SO4+ and HSO4- ions are high due to an intramolecular proton-switch mechanism (analogous to the Grotthuss mechanism in water), making sulfuric acid a good conductor of electricity.
-It is also an excellent solvent for many reactions.
+In spite of the viscosity of the acid, the effective molar conductivities of the H3SO4+ and HSO4- ions are high due to an intramolecular proton-switch mechanism (analogous to the Grotthuss mechanism in water), making sulfuric acid a good conductor of electricity.

 Chemical properties

 Acidity

 An experiment that demonstrates the dehydration properties of concentrated sulfuric acid.
 When concentrated sulfuric acid comes into contact with sucrose, slow carbonification of the sucrose takes place.
 The reaction is accompanied by the evolution of gaseous products that contribute to the formation of the foamy carbon pillar that rises above the beaker.

 Drops of concentrated sulfuric acid rapidly decompose a piece of cotton towel by dehydration.

 The hydration reaction of sulfuric acid is highly exothermic.

 As indicated by its acid dissociation constant, sulfuric acid is a strong acid: